adithayyil/led/README.md

-# arduino-led-strip-controller
+# Arduino LED Strip Controller

-RGB strip controller made with the use arduino with light detection functionalities
+RGB strip controller made with the use of a arduino with light detection functionalities and more.